Take your talents to the next level with a bachelor's degree in music - applied voice from the University of Wisconsin-Eau Claire.

 - This major does not require a minor.

 Accreditation information: All music degrees from UW-Eau Claire have been accredited by the National Association of Schools of Music.

-Building a supportive community to help you thrive.
-Our student-focused faculty make it a top priority to keep you motivated and make you feel welcome so you will stay engaged and continue to grow.
-Our small class sizes allow you to get one-on-one attention from faculty and feel connected with others who are passionate about vocal performance.
-UW-Eau Claire's music program also provides many collaborative learning experiences through student organizations and ensembles such as, Concert Choir, Symphonic Choir, Opera/Musical Workshop, just to name a few!
+Expert faculty.
+Our student-focused faculty make it a top priority to keep you motivated, engaged and inspired, so you continue to grow.
+Small class sizes allow you to get one-on-one attention from experts and feel connected with others who are passionate about vocal performance.

-Our graduates are well prepared for their next chapter—96% are employed or plan to attend graduate school.
-We want to provide transformative learning experiences that will empower you for the changing future.
-By earning an applied voice music degree from UW-Eau Claire, you will have the tools and resources you need to pick your career path.
+Our applied voice graduates are well prepared for their next chapter.
+By earning a music degree from UW-Eau Claire, you will have the knowledge and experience you need to pick your career path — and excel within it.

-- Grand Finalist in the Metropolitan Opera National Council Auditions; New York, New York
+- Grand finalist, Metropolitan Opera National Council Auditions, New York

 - Professional singer

 - Private studio instructor